lcoulet/securePassword.Js/README.md

 If you fork this project you may choose to remove the dictionaries in order to reduce size of the javascript or replaced by more adapted one(s).

+## Internationalization

+Default language is English.
+Support of translation with embedded translation to French is WIP.

+Choose the language:

+	// Set language to French
+	setLanguage("fr");

 ## Dependencies

-Password generation and rating have no dependencies yet, they should have only one dependency when internationalization will be implemented:
+Password generation and rating have no dependencies (yet).
-* **i18next.js** (for internationalizationm but not implemented)

 UI has very few dependencies:
 * **JQuery**
 * **JQuery-UI**
 * **gauge.coffee** (for the rating gauge)
-* **i18next.js** (for internationalizationm but not implemented)